 [Draft]

-Talks: SITE, TSE, SMU, IIOC, WFA, Econometric Society European Meeting, Chicago Booth; by coauthor: American University, the Boston Conference on Markets and Competition, BU, CMU, LSE, the Montreal Summer Conference on Industrial Organization, Northwestern, OSU, Rice, Stockholm School of Economics, the University of Florida, and the University of Wisconsin IO/Finance Reading Group
+Talks: SITE, TSE, SMU, IIOC, WFA, Econometric Society European Meeting, Chicago Booth Finance; by coauthor: American University, the Boston Conference on Markets and Competition, BU, CMU, LSE, the Montreal Summer Conference on Industrial Organization, Northwestern, OSU, Rice, Stockholm School of Economics, the University of Florida, and the University of Wisconsin IO/Finance Reading Group

 The Dynamic Competitive Effect of Reputation Acquisition: Evidence from the Financial Analyst Market